-Miami, FL Attorney for Boat Accidents Caused by a Defective Repair
+Miami Attorney for Accidents Caused by a Faulty Boat Repair

 Boats are almost as common as cars and other vehicles in Florida.
 Boaters must make sure that the vessel is in good working condition and that it is repaired and maintained properly before taking it out on the water.
 Many boating accidents are caused by defective repairs to the vessel, causing it to crash into other boats or to sink on its own.
 These kinds of accidents could be held against the boat operator and the company that negligently repaired the vessel.